impacthwb/impacthwb.wales/index.md

 ## Our credentials {#credentials}

-ImpactHwb is led by a social scientist with a PhD and more than 15 years’ experience across:
+ImpactHwb is led by a PhD qualified social scientist with more than 15 years’ experience across higher education, UK government and bodies, and charities.

-- Higher education
-- UK government
-- Charities and non-profits

 We combine this with a wider network of consultants bringing expertise in: